 2. Another professional line-edits and proofs the manuscript.

-3. After the book has been translated, proofed, line-edited and proofed again, it is formatted–just as your book was–and then it is proofed again before you upload it.
+3. After the book has been translated, proofed, line-edited and proofed again, you will have it formatted and we will check it once again before you upload it.

 Translators work from the author’s original text and brainstorm with other native-language professionals to come up with exactly the right phrase that conveys the author’s meaning.
 This is the stage where a translator will contact the author to clear up any ambiguities and to help decide how to translate cultural references or names of local streets and places.
 Translators will proof-read the translated manuscript up to three times, and teams of translators help each other by reading the translated text, just as authors send their manuscripts to beta readers and critique partners.
 Just like the writer, the translator wants the best work possible to emerge.

-Another round of proof-reading is highly recommended after this stage–checking for nuance, for continuity, and will include minor line-editing and ensuring that grammar, spelling and punctuation are perfect.
+Another round of proof-reading is fundamental after this stage–checking for nuance, for continuity.
+It will include minor line-editing and will ensure that grammar, spelling and punctuation are perfect.